Piers Butler, 8th Earl of Ormond

 Piers Butler, 8th Earl of Ormond, 1st Earl of Ossory (c.
-1467 – 26 August 1539) also known as Red Piers (Irish Piers Ruadh), was from the Polestown branch of the Butler family of Ireland.
+1467 – 26 August 1539) also known as Red Piers (Piers Ruadh), was from the Polestown branch of the Butler family of Ireland.
 In the succession crisis at the death of Thomas Butler, 7th Earl of Ormond he succeeded to the earldom as heir male, but lost the title in 1528 to Thomas Boleyn.
 He regained it after Boleyn's death in 1538.

 Birth and origins

 Piers was born c.
 1467, the third son of James Butler and Sabh Kavanagh.
 His father was Lord Deputy of Ireland, Lord of the Manor of Advowson of Callan (1438–1487).
 His father's family was the Polestown cadet branch of the Butler dynasty that had started with Sir Richard Butler of Polestown, second son of James Butler, 3rd Earl of Ormond.

 His mother, whose first name is variously given as Sabh, Sadhbh, Saiv, or Sabina, was a princess of Leinster, eldest daughter of Donal Reagh Kavanagh, MacMurrough (1396–1476), King of Leinster.